top of page

 WHAT HAPPENS IF YOUR PLAN IS EVER DISCONTINUED?

 At the end of the year, plans can decide to leave the Medicare Program.
 If your plan leaves, you'll get a letter explaining your options.
 Generally, you'll be automatically returned to Original Medicare if you don't choose to join another Medicare Advantage Plan.
 You will also have the right to buy a Medigap policy.
 No matter what you choose, you're still in the Medicare Program and will get all Medicare-covered services.
-If you choose to go back to Original Medicare, you need to decide if you want drug coverage.
+If you choose to return to Original Medicare, you need to decide whether you want drug coverage.
 If so, you need to join a Medicare Prescription Drug Plan (Part D).

 WHAT IF I RECEIVE HEALTH INSURANCE FROM YOUR EMPLOYER